3207-P – Prohibition of Harassment, Intimidation, and Bullying

 If a NWESD 189 chooses to contact the parent/guardian by letter, the letter will be mailed to the parent/guardian of the complainant and alleged aggressor by United States Postal Service with return receipt requested unless it is determined, after consultation with the student and appropriate staff (psychologist, counselor, social worker) that it could endanger the complainant or the alleged aggressor to involve his/her family.
 If professional program personnel suspect that a student is subject to abuse or neglect, as mandatory reporters they must follow NWESD 189 policy for reporting suspected cases to Child Protective Services.

-If the incident cannot be resolved at the program level, the program administrator or designee shall request assistance from the NWESD 189.
+If the incident cannot be resolved at the program level, the program administrator or designee will request assistance from the HIB compliance officer.

 Step 4: Corrective Measures for the Aggressor